 - Payout set-up

 Testing Policy Admin System:

-The name itself says that it is an admin system for policies management.
+The name itself says that it is an admin system for policy management.
 Customer personal details and their associated coverage details are stored in this policy admin system.
-As it involves various functionalities for testing, this is considered to be the crucial part of testing.
+As it involves various functionalities for testing, this is considered to be a crucial part of testing.

 - Financial and non-financial transactions

 - Cancellations and renewals of policies